WICG/view-transitions/explainer.md

 });
 ```

-The [`pagehide`](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagehide_event) event is an existing event which fires during the onload of a document.
+The [`pagehide`](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagehide_event) event is an existing event which fires during the unload of a document.
 The event type is currently [`PageTransitionEvent`](https://html.spec.whatwg.org/multipage/indices.html#events-2:pagetransitionevent).
 This proposal will change that to `PageHideTransitionEvent`, which extends `PageTransitionEvent`, and adds the following:

 - `event.nextURL` - The URL of the next page.
 Is `null` if cross-origin, or if there's no next page for this window.
-- `event.transition` - Null if a transition cannot be performed.
+- `event.transition` - `null` if a transition cannot be performed.
 The following needs to be true for transitions to be performed:
   - The browser supports page transitions.
   - This document is navigating to another (`pagehide` also fires if the iframe/tab is being removed).
   - The next page is same-origin, although cross-origin may be supported in future.
   - The window is top-level, although nested page transitions may be supported in future.
 - `event.transition.setElement(element, tag, options)` - Set an element to be used in the transition.
   - `element` - the element.
   - `tag` - the tag name.
-Can be null to un-set this element.
+Can be z to un-set this element.
   - `options` - reserved for future use.
 This is where "computed style + content image" and "retaining hierarchy" modes will be exposed.
 - `event.transition.setData(data)` - An object that is structured-cloned and passed to the next page.
 - `event.transition.ignoreCSSTaggedElements()`